-BP501T.
-MEDICINAL CHEMISTRY - II (Theory)
+BP501T- MEDICINAL CHEMISTRY II - THEORY

-Scope: This subject is designed to impart fundamental knowledge on the structure, chemistry and therapeutic value of drugs.
+Course Description: This subject is designed to impart fundamental knowledge on the structure, chemistry and therapeutic value of drugs.
 The subject emphasizes on structure activity relationships of drugs, importance of physicochemical properties and metabolism of drugs.
 The syllabus also emphasizes on chemical synthesis of important drugs under each class.

-Objectives: Upon completion of the course the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- 1. Understand the chemistry of drugs with respect to their pharmacological activity - 2.
-Understand the drug metabolic pathways, adverse effect and therapeutic value of drugs - 3.
-Know the Structural Activity Relationship of different class of drugs - 4.
-Study the chemical synthesis of selected drugs
+CO Statements CO-1 Understand the chemistry of drugs with respect to their pharmacological activity CO-2 Understand the drug metabolic pathways, adverse effect and therapeutic value of drugs CO-3 Know the Structural Activity Relationship of different class of drugs CO-4 Study the chemical synthesis of selected drugs